 Our inn specialties include

 30 acre nature preserve with hiking trails where you can enjoy the crisp autumn weather and colorful fall leaves

 Fun and beautiful country weddings

 Innkeepers Florence, Debbie and Connie Welcome You!

-Family is important to both of us.
-With two adult children each and five grandchildren between us, we know how important it is to build a place where families can come to build memories and celebrate together.
+Family is important of us.
+With two adult children each and five grandchildren between Debbie and Florence, we know how important it is to build a place where families can come to build memories and celebrate together.